natchasi/dw-and-bi/02-data-modeling-ii/instruction.md

 # RUN data modeling II
-1. RUN cd 02-data-modeling-ii to direct in folder
+1. RUN cd 02-data-modeling-ii to direct in a directory
 2. Open etl.py file and run python library to connect cassandra (install package) by "$ pip install cqlsh"
 3. Run docker compose file (popstgres) with > $ docker compose up
 4. Add another teminal to run python file that connect to cassandra